eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 There are several alternatives here: exceptions, statically forcing the developer to check for an error code, or using something monad-like to statically force the developer to distinguish between an error and a valid return value.
 Probably some others.
 In the end I was surprised by how many languages went the exception route.

 **Quietly wrong:** Unix shells.
 Wow, yeah, I'm having a hard time naming anything else.
 Good job, us!
+And even Unix shells have `set -e`; it's just opt-in.

 **Exceptional:** Ada, C++, C#, D, Erlang, Forth, Java (exceptions are even part of function signature), JavaScript, Nemerle, Nim, Objective-C, OCaml, Perl 6, Python, Ruby, Smalltalk, Standard ML, Visual Basic.

 **Monadic:** Haskell (`Either`), Rust (`Result`).

 **Special mention:** ACS doesn't really have many operations that can error, and those that do simply halt the script.
 ALGOL apparently has something called "mending" that I don't understand.
 Go tends to use _secondary_ return values, which calling code has to unpack, making them slightly harder to forget about.
 Lisps have _conditions_ and `call/cc`, which are different things entirely.
 Lua and Perl 5 handle errors by taking down the whole program, but offer a construct that can catch that further up the stack, which is clumsy but enough to emulate `try..catch`.
 PHP has exceptions, _and_ errors (which are totally different), _and_ a lot of builtin functions that return error codes.
-Swift has something that looks like exceptions, but it doesn't involve stack unwinding and does require some light annotation, so I think it's all sugar for a monadic return value.
+Swift has something that looks like exceptions, but it doesn't involve stack unwinding and does require some light annotation — apparently sugar for an "out" parameter holding an error.
 Visual Basic, and I believe some other BASICs, decided C wasn't bad enough and introduced the bizarre `On Error Resume Next` construct which does exactly what it sounds like.

 ## Nulls